openordu/ordu-11ty/src/docs/contributing/conduct.md

 ## Summary
 Hospitality is a virtue that includes responsibilities for both the guest and host to be considerate, and to work together to create a safe space for each other.
-Within The Déisi Clan, part of that responsibility includes an intolerance for behaviors that show abuse, hate, discrimination, or racism in any form.
+Within The Déisianna, part of that responsibility includes an intolerance for behaviors that show abuse, hate, discrimination, or racism in any form.
 This means that we are considerate of others and respect their right to define what happens to themselves.
 This also means that we do not act without consent.

 Integrity reflects in how we treat each other.
 It is expected that Clan members keep their word, treat everyone with kindness and respect, do not tell falsehoods, and do not spread gossip.
 This does not mean that we should not have difficult or corrective conversations, but that those should be done with integrity.

-Members and guests of The Déisi Clan are expected to follow this Code of Conduct in all our spaces, both in-person and online, and at any time that they are representing The Déisi Clan.
-Failure to follow this code will result in corrective action that may include suspension or removal from The Déisi Clan.
+Members and guests of The Déisianna are expected to follow this Code of Conduct in all our spaces, both in-person and online, and at any time that they are representing The Déisianna.
+Failure to follow this code will result in corrective action that may include suspension or removal from The Déisianna.

 ## Definitions
-“The Déisi Clan” is a confederation of septs that take the work Openordú produces and practice it.
+“The Déisianna” is a confederation of septs that take the work Openordú produces and practice it.
 The name of The Déisi Clan is the Ó Déisi clan, an artificial clan from the 4th century which became a real one.
 We redefine this artificail clan as a designation for the group which forms around this project as a culture.